fatimasr68/WPF-Forms/README.md

 # WPF-Forms

 ## Technologies Used
-The following technologies are used in this React website:
+The following technologies are used in this project:
 * [WPF](https://github.com/dotnet/wpf)